melike162/EmbeddedLab/UART_nrf103l01_analog/README.md

 # STM32 & NRF24L01 Wireless Data Transmission Project

 This project enables wireless data communication between STM32 boards using NRF24L01 modules.
-Users can configure the board as a transmitter (TX) or receiver (RX) using a single codebase, with mode switching done simply by changing the `#define` directive.
+Users can configure the board as a transmitter (Tx) or receiver (Rx) using a single codebase, with mode switching done simply by changing the `#define` directive.

 ---